grobx/udacity-CppND-final-project/README.md

 - std::ostream& operator<< (std::ostream& out, dict::def const& d)
 - std::ostream& operator<< (std::ostream& out, dict::sense const& s)

-The classes are used to create the user interface, while the stream operators are the one that produces the "pango markup" used to render the `ResultView`.
+The classes are used to create the user interface, while the stream operators produces the "pango markup" used to render the `ResultView` (ie: a `Gtk::Label` able to render "pango markup").

 #### class Window : public Gtk::ApplicationWindow

 ##### Window (Glib::ustring title, int width, int height)

-The `Window` is constructed by using passing a `title`, a `width` and an `height`.
+The `Window` is constructed by passing a `title`, a `width` and an `height`.
 During the constructor, an instance of the `Layout` is used as a child widget and a signal for `Gtk::Window::close-request` is attached to the `app::Window::shutdown`.

 ##### bool shutdown ()